Last updated 16th April, 2025

 Individual costs of installing a new gas fire including extra pipework - Total Cost: £500

-The average heating specialist will usually charge around £150 to £200 per day in labour with the job of fitting a gas fire normally taking around 2-3 hours gas fire fitting cost, unless there are any issues with installation.
+The average heating specialist will usually charge around £150 to £200 per day in labour with the job of fitting a gas fire normally taking around 2 to 3 hours gas fire fitting cost, unless there are any issues with installation.

 However, most installers will inspect the area prior to avoid any potential issues or prolonging factors.
 Gas fire fitting cost can alter due to the type of fire chosen and the size, as this will affect the length of the installation process for the installers.

-Installing a gas line can take up to 1-2 days and costs between £100-£200.
+Installing a gas line can take up to 1 to 2 days and costs between £100 to £200.
 The installation process can be prolonged due to inspections.

 Although the general gas fire installation cost doesn’t break the bank, there are several things that can affect the cost, whether that’s making it more expensive or cheaper.